eozgit/mtd-itsa-compliance-fe/PROGRESS.md

     *   Updated `app.routes.ts` to apply the guard to `/setup` and `/dashboard`.
     *   Modified `AuthService` and `AuthGuard` (removing `_isAuthServiceReady`, simplifying `combineLatest` usage) to function correctly without SSR.
     *   Wrote and fixed Playwright E2E tests for unauthorized and authorized access attempts to protected routes, which are now all passing.
-*   **[NEW] Backend API Authentication Response:** The `/api/auth/register` and `/api/auth/login` endpoints **now correctly return a full `AuthResponse` object with a token**, resolving the previous backend issue.
+*   **Backend API Authentication Response:** The `/api/auth/register` and `/api/auth/login` endpoints **now correctly return a full `AuthResponse` object with a token**, resolving the previous backend issue.
 This means the frontend can now process authentication responses directly without needing to assume an empty body or immediately re-login.
-*   **[NEW] Implemented Dashboard Component (Frontend):**
+*   **Implemented Dashboard Component (Frontend):**
     *   Created `src/app/dashboard/dashboard.html` with a basic layout and placeholder content using Tailwind CSS.
     *   Confirmed `src/app/dashboard/dashboard.scss` can remain minimal or empty due to Tailwind CSS usage.
     *   Wrote and fixed Playwright E2E tests (`e2e/dashboard.spec.ts`) for dashboard viewing (authenticated access and unauthenticated redirection), which are now passing.
+*   **Implemented Quarterly Data Entry & Submission Components (Frontend):**
+    *   Created `src/app/quarters/quarters.html` and `src/app/quarters/quarters.scss` for listing quarters.
+    *   Created `src/app/quarters/quarter-form/quarter-form.html` and `src/app/quarters/quarter-form/quarter-form.scss` for entering/editing data.
+    *   Implemented logic in `Quarters` component to fetch and display quarterly updates using `apiQuartersGet`.
+    *   Implemented logic in `QuarterForm` component for handling forms (ReactiveFormsModule), saving drafts (`apiQuarterIdPut`), and submitting quarters (`apiQuarterIdSubmitPost`).
+    *   Wrote and fixed Playwright E2E tests (`e2e/quarters.spec.ts`) for listing, viewing, and navigating to edit draft quarters, which are now all passing.
+*   **Implemented Financial Summary Display on Quarters Page (Frontend):**
+    *   Updated `src/app/quarters/quarters.ts` to store `totalNetProfitSubmitted` and `cumulativeEstimatedTaxLiability` from the API response.
+    *   Updated `src/app/quarters/quarters.html` to display these summary values using Tailwind CSS for formatting.
+    *   Added a new E2E test to `e2e/quarters.spec.ts` to verify the correct display of these financial summaries.
+This test is now passing.
+*   **[NEW] Implemented Dynamic Net Profit/Loss in Quarter Form (Frontend):**
+    *   Updated `src/app/quarters/quarter-form/quarter-form.ts` to dynamically calculate `netProfit` as `taxableIncome` and `allowableExpenses` are changed.
+Includes `ChangeDetectorRef` for `OnPush` strategy and handles potential `undefined` values.
+    *   Updated `src/app/quarters/quarter-form/quarter-form.html` to display the dynamically calculated `netProfit`.
+    *   Added a new E2E test to `e2e/quarters.spec.ts` to verify the correct dynamic calculation and display of Net Profit/Loss.
+This test is now passing.

 ### Remaining Issues & Next Steps:

-1.  **Quarterly Data Entry & Submission Components:** Start development of UI for inputting income/expenses and simulated submission.
-This will involve:
-    *   Creating new components for quarterly updates.
-    *   Implementing forms for income and expense entry.
-    *   Integrating with relevant API endpoints (`apiQuarterIdPut`, `apiQuarterIdSubmitPost`, `apiQuartersGet`).
-    *   Writing Playwright E2E tests for these new features.
-2.  **Data Enrichment Display:** Implement UI for Net Profit/Loss and Cumulative Estimated Tax Liability.
-3.  **Data Visualization:** Implement UI for Income vs. Expenses trend comparison.
+1.  **Data Visualization (E3):** Implement UI for Income vs. Expenses trend comparison, likely on the Dashboard or a dedicated report page.